slyts/Human-Database/README.md

 ## TODO

-- No active development planned.
-This project served its purpose for learning.
+- No active development is planned.
+This project served its learning purpose.
+Although something may change.

 ---